Table of Contents

 Token Specifications

-Governance Tokens (ID 0)
+Governance Tokens (Token ID 0)

-Voting Tokens (IDs 1+)
+Voting Tokens (Token IDs 1+)

-- Transfer: Freely transferable during election period
+- Fully transferable during election period

 Deployment Guide